martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 The Fallback packet uses the 0x1 packet type code, which it shares with 0-RTT.
 Since 0-RTT is only sent by clients and Fallback is only sent by servers, these two types are distinguished by the endpoint's role in the handshake.

-The packet is encrypted with Initial keys derived from the following well-known "fallback salt" 0xbd62319ad6eeb17a9ed0d3bf75e37e4a8e7e6ac7, instead of the shared secret that the server cannot decode.

 The Fallback packet has the following format: